neilcochran/cross-stitch/README.md

 * `colorId` - the id of the desired [`color`](#color-schema) of the stitch

-* `x` - the x coordinate of the lower left corner of the stitch
+* `x` - the x coordinate of the lower left corner of the grid

-* `y` - the y coordinate of the lower left corner of the stitch
+* `y` - the y coordinate of the lower left corner of the grid

-* `placement` - the placement of the quarter stitch within the stitch
+* `placement` - the placement of the quarter stitch within the grid

 **Examples:**